ansible/ansible/docs/docsite/rst/network_how_tos.rst

  ios01                      : ok=1    changed=0    unreachable=0    failed=0

 This removes the requirement to encode any credentials into the Playbook, further simplifying the Playbook.
-Please note that the ``-u`` switch is functionally equivalent to ``ansible_ssh_user`` and the ``-k`` switch is functionally equivalant to ``ansible_ssh_pass``.
+Please note that the ``-u`` switch is functionally equivalent to ``ansible_ssh_user`` and the ``-k`` switch is functionally equivalent to ``ansible_ssh_pass``.
 Meaning these variables do not have to be set via command line, and can be set the same as any variable in ansible.

 Or you can use SSH keys..